 Athletes throughout the club will be highlighted for their accomplishments including community service, sportsmanship, academic & extracurricular achievement and athletic performance.
-Athletes of the Month will be featured in the Lake Placid News.

 Emma is currently enjoying what she feels is one of her strongest seasons to date.
 She has placed top-10 in singles and top-8 in dual mogul events on the regional circuit all winter.
 For the second year in a row, she has qualified to take part in both the Junior National Championships and US National Championships.

 “What makes Emma a great athlete is her competitive drive,” writes NYSEF Mogul Coach Nick Arnold.
 “When she does well, she looks to do even better.
 When she doesn’t perform her best, she looks for ways to improve.
 Emma has also been set back by several injuries this season, the latest being a broken bone in her hand.
 Despite these hurdles, Emma has demonstrated time and again her dedication towards achieving her goals.”